xliUNR/gpusim/README.md

 # gpusim
-GPU accelerated NORTA
+A graphical processing unit accelerated NOrmal To Anything algorithm for high dimensional multivariate simulation

-Project for CS791: GPU programming.
+Project for CS791: GPU programming. <br />
-This project implements NORTA transformations for generating random variables with given correlation matrix.
+This project implements NORTA transformations for generating random variables with given correlation matrix. <br />
+Presented at ITNG 2019.

 # How to use program: